 is currently Executive Director for Hull UK City of Culture 2017.
 She was previously Director of Cultural Enquiry at Kings College London and remains part of the Culture and Major Events Consortium that she helped establish.
 As a senior advisor at London 2012 she secured funding for the Cultural Olympiad including £16m of lottery funds, £8m from corporate sponsors.
 Fran has over 15 years of experience in strategy, management, fundraising and sponsorship within the cultural industry.

 is Chief Executive of the not-for-profit visual artists’ rights management organisation DACS.
 She was the founding Director of the Institute of International Visual Arts (Iniva) in London, chaired by Professor Stuart Hall.
 She has curated numerous exhibitions and has written extensively on contemporary art.
-She is Vice-Chair of the Stuart Hall Foundation and serves on the Boards of Camden Arts Centre (London), Matt's Gallery and the Editorial Board of Whitechapel Gallery.
-She is also a Trustee of Stuart Croft Foundation, established in memory of the artist/filmmaker Stuart Croft.
+She is Vice-Chair of the Stuart Hall Foundation, a Trustee of Stuart Croft Foundation, established in memory of the artist/filmmaker Stuart Croft, a Trustee of Artist Fund, and serves on the Editorial Board of Whitechapel Gallery.

 has worked with a diverse range of leading arts organisations as an independent professional fundraiser, consultant and producer specialising in film, arts and creative industries.
 Working as producer and director with a number of film production companies since 1997 such as Ghoulardi Film Company and the Artists Independent Network, she continues to develop strong networks within the industry.
 Wilson has recently worked as Head of Development at the London Film School and also works as an independent consultant, fundraising for a variety of art and media initiatives.